 Do note that Maundy Thursday, Good Friday, Easter Sunday and Easter Monday are public holidays – preschools/schools, stores and banks will be closed.
-Many stores are open for limited hours on Wednesday (28th March 2018) and Saturday (31st March 2018).
-‘Sunday’ stores will be open throughout the holiday.
+Many stores are open for limited hours on Wednesday (17th April 2019) and Saturday (20th April 2019).
+‘Sunday-open’ stores will be open throughout the holiday.

 Easter is a long holiday, in fact, Norway has the world’s longest Easter holiday.
 The last day for schools and some businesses is the Friday prior to Palm Sunday.
 Monday, Tuesday and Wednesday after Palm Sunday are normal working days (although most preschools and businesses are open for only half the day on Wednesdays) for many but since school-age children are already on holiday, many parents take these days off as well.
 Everything then goes back to normal the Tuesday after Easter.

 However, if you have children in preschool or school/SFO, check if they are open on 23rd April 2019 as some may have planning day (planleggingsdag) on this day so the institutions will be closed.
 This varies from municipality to municipality.